FieldVal/fieldval-js/README.md

 * FieldVal-UI

-   A companion library that creates forms that parse and display FieldVal error structures.
+   A companion library that creates customizable forms that parse and display FieldVal error structures.

 How to use in NodeJS